shadow-1/yi-hack-v3/README.md

 Performance is not degraded as the cameras video/audio feed is not routed through the proxy server.

 ## Getting Started - Step by Step Guide
 1. Check that you have a correct Xiaomi Yi camera.
-Currently 4 cameras are supported:
+Currently four (4) series of cameras are supported:
 * Yi Home 17CN / 27US / 47US Camera
 * Yi 1080p Home Camera
 * Yi Dome Camera